Here are your personalized results.

 Many successful individuals have a clear leading power and a clear limiting power, with the other two Primal powers somewhere in the middle.

-Generally, you grow fastest when you target your limiting Primal Power.
-In your case, Imagination.
+Generally, you grow fastest when you develop your limiting Primal Power.
+In your case, imagination.

-To strengthen your Imagination and boost your decision-making, read chapters 2 & 7 of Primal Intelligence.
+To strengthen your Imagination and boost your decision-making skills, read chapters 2 & 7 of Primal Intelligence.